-Transportation for students to clinical assignment at the various hospitals and agencies throughout the area is NOT provided by the school.
-The student must provide his/her own transportation.
+Transportation for students to clinical assignments at the various hospitals and agencies throughout the area is NOT provided by the school.
+The student must provide his/her transportation.
 Car-pooling is encouraged.
-It is especially important for the student to have independent, reliable transportation.
+The student needs to have independent, reliable transportation.
 Clinical placement CANNOT and will not be based on transportation or car-pooling

-CANCELLATION, WITHDRAWAL AND REFUND POLICY
+CANCELLATION, WITHDRAWAL, AND REFUND POLICY